jmcateefwi/terraformaws/README.md

 DBServerSG: Specify this security group when you launch the database servers in the private subnet.

 AppServerSG: Specify this security group when you launch the application servers in the private subnet.

+BastionServerSG: Specify this security group when you launch the bastion servers in the private subnet.

 The instances assigned to a security group can be in different subnets.
 However, in this scenario, each security group corresponds to the type of role an instance plays, and each role requires the instance to be in a particular subnet.
 Therefore, in this scenario, all instances assigned to a security group are in the same subnet.